Life insurance options for retirees

 As part of the process, you may be considering what you can or should do with your life insurance.
 Let’s address the various life insurance options and needs going forward.

 Group life insurance through work

-In many cases your group life insurance policy can be converted over to an individual life insurance policy without a medical exam.
+In many cases, your group life insurance policy can be converted over to an individual life insurance policy without a medical exam.
 This option will only be available for 30 days after you drop out of the group insurance plan, so it’s important to investigate this option as soon as you can.
 Your HR department should be able to provide quotes and options for this conversion process.

 Other’s may be fortunate enough to have retiree benefits that include life insurance.
-Generally that coverage is not forever, but ceases around age 70.
+Generally, that coverage is not forever but ceases around age 70.
 Because all plans like this are custom, you’ll again need to contact your HR department to find out specific ages, as well as when you lose the option to convert the coverage to an individual policy.

 Individual term life insurance

 If you have a term policy, you may decide you don’t need it anymore, or don’t want to go through the hassles of applying for a permanent life insurance policy.
-Similiar to the group insurance where you can convert to an individual policy, most individual term life insurance policies will allow you to convert to a permanent life insurance policy without a medical exam.
-Retirees commonly will convert their term policy to a permanent lifetime policy then reduce the face amount.
+Similar to the group insurance where you can convert to an individual policy, most individual term life insurance policies will allow you to convert to a permanent life insurance policy without a medical exam.
+Retirees commonly will convert their term policy to a permanent life policy then reduce the face amount.
 Doing so is an easy way to move from say a $500,000 term policy down to $50,000 or $100,000 of permanent life insurance without a medical exam while still receiving the rates of someone who took a medical exam.